After a cardiac event, it is natural to have many concerns, such as:

 Our proven, four-phased approach includes recovery planning, education, lifestyle modifications and gradual integration of exercise:

 Phase I begins in the hospital within two to five days of a cardiac event, and includes an activity-progression program and patient education.

-Phases II-III includes the convalescent and intermediate periods of recovery, and provides a comprehensive approach to lifestyle modifications.
+These phases include the convalescent and intermediate periods of recovery, and provide a comprehensive approach to lifestyle modifications:

-A weekly educational class is presented on topics related to cardiac risk factor modification.
+Risk-Factor Education: A weekly class is presented on a variety of topics to help mitigate cardiac risk factors and make important lifestyle changes:

 - Anatomy of the heart

 - Stress management

 Stress Management: Stress is a major contributing factor to heart ailments and other health problems.
 Classes are offered to help you relieve daily stress and learn more about its cause and effect.
 Staff will help you identify stressors, learn positive coping skills and practice relaxation techniques.

 Exercise: You will participate in structured exercise sessions, tailored to your specific needs by an exercise physiologist and updated at frequent intervals.
 The level of exercise is determined by your physical condition and exercise-tolerance test results.